chandinii08/Esp32-HomeAutomation/README.md

 Conditions such as sensor readings can also trigger automated actions.

 8. Data Storage

 Settings, schedules, and device states are stored in EEPROM or onboard storage (LittleFS/SPIFFS) so they persist after power loss.

 9. Safety and Security

 Direct relay control is used without opto-couplers, with proper wiring precautions to ensure safety.

-Password or token-based authentication can be implemented to prevent unauthorized control.
 # CAD Diagrams
 # Circuit Diagrams
 # Conclusion